thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-the-problems.md

 Herein is an important engineering skill: the ability to break up large changes into small increments.
 A feature grows over multiple commits on mainline versus designing and implementing the feature in isolation on a branch.

 ## It disables testing

+> Oh and to be clear: I'm agreeing regarding the feedback from integration to mainline and automated tests, and at the same time I'm also thinking of any form of valuable feedback - like from testing or product or design and even code review (I know I know, yet still it's found very commonly in nature).

 As long as we have not merged back into mainline, we have no feedback on the quality of our work.
 Alright, some will say, but we can test the feature in isolation.
 We can even spin up dedicated environments within minutes just for the branch.
 I have to say, this shows off and looks clever ... but such a waste of time, energy and money.
 As you should not need this.